 If you are an inventor, you may have thought about protecting your inventions.
 But what protections are available?

 One form of protection is to patent your invention.
-Patenting an invention confers the rights to exclude others from making, using, selling, offering for sale, or importing the invention into the United States.
+A utility patent confers the rights to exclude others from making, using, selling, offering for sale, or importing a device or invention covered by the patent into the United States.
 With the ability to exclude others from making an invention, a patent is a very valuable form of protection.

 But how do you patent your invention?

 Getting a patent necessitates that the invention satisfy various statutory requirements.
 These requirements mandate that the invention be novel, non-obvious, have utility, and qualify as patentable subject matter.

 The statutory rule that defines patentable subject matter is 35 U.S.C. § 101:

 “Whoever invents or discovers any new and useful process, machine, [article of] manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent.”

 What does this mean exactly?
 Construed broadly, the invention would have to fall under one of the categories listed under 35 U.S.C. § 101 to qualify as patentable subject matter.

 The four categories for patentable subject matter are: